Grind (song): Release and reception

 "Grind" was written by guitarist/vocalist Jerry Cantrell.

-An early cut of the song was leaked to radio prematurely, so the band released it via satellite uplink a few days later, on October 6, 1995, to combat illegal versions being played in rotation.
+"Grind" was originally scheduled to be released to US rock radio on October 23, 1995, before an early cut of the song was leaked to radio prematurely in October 1995.
+As a result, the band released it via satellite uplink a few days later, on October 6, 1995, to combat illegal versions being played in rotation.
 On October 30, 1995, the song was released physically in the United Kingdom.
 The song peaked at number seven on the Billboard Album Rock Tracks chart, number 18 on the Billboard Modern Rock Tracks chart, and number 23 on the UK Singles Chart.

 "Grind" was nominated for the Grammy Award for Best Hard Rock Performance in 1996, losing to Pearl Jam's "Spin the Black Circle".
 Editorial reviews frequently singled out the dark, compelling lyrics of the song.
 Jon Wiederhorn of Rolling Stone noted, "'Grind' shimmers and shudders beneath a web of trippy wah-wah guitar and half-distorted vocal harmonies, and features one of the album's many hook-filled choruses."